Horizontal Herkimer Logo - Green "H" with "Herkimer Central School" to the right

 2026-2027 Capital Outlay Project

-Included in the proposed budget is a capital outlay project not to exceed $100,000.
+Included in the budget is a capital outlay project not to exceed $100,000.
 A capital outlay project is designed to complete minor renovations and to purchase associated furnishings and equipment at the district’s school buildings.
 The district has completed its smaller projects through capital outlay for the past 10 years.

 Projects funded in this manner receive reimbursement from the state the following budget year, unlike traditional capital projects, which are reimbursed over time.